 - Current NYSRC Reliability Rules require the NYISO to perform an analysis of loss of gas supply.
-The white paper will recommend any modifications to this required assessment. - The white paper will list other types of extreme system conditions and recommend how the NYSRC should deal with them.
+The white paper will recommend any modifications to this required assessment. - The white paper will list other types of extreme system conditions such as a 90/10 load forecast with loss of intermittent resources, and recommend how the NYSRC should deal with them.

-5. Anticipated White Paper Completion Date:
+5. Anticipated White Paper Completion Date: July, 2022

-July 2022.